Alice Claypoole Vanderbilt: Philanthropy

 Alice donated to various charitable causes.
 Throughout her life, she was a large supporter of the YMCA, Salvation Army, Red Cross, Trinity Church and St. Bartholomew's Church.
 She and her husband donated Vanderbilt Hall to Yale College in memory of their eldest son, Bill, a student there when he died in 1892.
 She gave the front gates of her former mansion at 1 West 57th Street to be placed in Central Park.
 She also donated a facility to Newport Hospital in 1903 in memory of her late husband.

 Descendants

 Through her son Alfred, Alice was the grandmother of William Henry Vanderbilt III, Alfred Gwynne Vanderbilt Jr., and George Washington Vanderbilt III.

 Through her youngest son Reginald, Alice was the grandmother of Cathleen Vanderbilt and Gloria Vanderbilt, the socialite and fashion designer, and the great-grandmother of news anchor Anderson Hays Cooper and his late brother, Carter Vanderbilt Cooper.

-Through her daughter, Gladys, he was the grandfather of Hungarian-American heiress Alice Széchenyi.
+Through her daughter, Gladys, she was the grandmother of Hungarian-American heiress Alice Széchenyi.